walkerlj0/Selenium_Course_Example_Code/tips/javascript/content/chapters/11-tables.md

 ## A Solution

-You can easily traverse a table through the use of [CSS Pseudo-classes](http://www.w3schools.com/css/css_pseudo_classes.asp).
+You can easily traverse a table through the use of [CSS pseudo-classes](https://developer.mozilla.org/en-US/docs/Web/CSS/pseudo-classes).

-But keep in mind that if you care about older browsers (e.g., Internet Explorer 8, et al), then this approach won't work on them.
+But keep in mind that if you care about older browsers (e.g., Internet Explorer, et al), then this approach won't work on them.
 In those cases your best bet is to find a workable solution for the short term and get a front-end developer to update the table with helpful attributes.

-## A quick primer on Tables and CSS Pseudo-classes
+## A quick primer on Tables and CSS pseudo-classes

 Understanding the broad strokes of an HTML table's structure goes a long way in writing effective automation against it.
 So here's a quick primer.